 This advanced notice gives employees, their families, and communities time to transition, seek new employment, enter workforce training programs with assistance from the Department of Labor and Local Workforce Development Boards.

-New York State is strengthening its WARN Act regulations to address the post-pandemic employment climate.
-The proposed regulations clarify how remote work impacts WARN Act compliance and simplifies language to ensure businesses better understand their obligations.
-The public comment period on the proposed regulations is now open until May 30, 2023.
-New Yorkers are invited to share feedback by emailing [email protected].
-View the proposed regulatory text by clicking below.
+New York State strengthened its WARN Act regulations to address the post-pandemic employment climate.
+The regulations clarify how remote work impacts WARN Act compliance and simplifies language to ensure businesses better understand their obligations.
+View the regulatory text by clicking below.